pdf-raku/PDF-API6/README.md

 #### `:page-layout<two-column-left>`

-Display the pages in two columns, with oddnumbered pages on the left.
+Display the pages in two columns, with odd numbered pages on the left.

 #### `:page-layout<two-column-right>`

-Display the pages in two columns, with oddnumbered pages on the right.
+Display the pages in two columns, with odd numbered pages on the right.

 #### `:direction<r2l>`, `:direction<l2r>`